Jason D. Ramey, Chair

 Katie joined the GFN product sourcing team in December 2020 and leads strategic food and agricultural partnerships.
 Katie comes to GFN with more than 20 years of experience working to build sustainable and equitable food systems.
 Previously, Katie spent six years with Oregon Food Bank as Strategic Sourcing Manager overseeing a team dedicated to partnering with farmers, ranchers, fishers, food processors, retailers, and others to source nutritious food for people experiencing hunger.
 She spent four years at the Oregon Department of Agriculture, where she ran a USDA grant program and supported food, beverage, and agricultural companies to grow their businesses.
 Her previous work also includes 10 years with a publishing and marketing firm focused on sustainable business.
 Katie is based in Portland, Oregon, and holds a Bachelor of Science in Biology and a minor in Chemistry from the University of Oregon.

-Chris is the Director of Field Services and brings a career rooted in food banking and community service.
-With more than 30 years of experience in the field, Chris travels extensively and manages food bank development projects, member support, and training activities.
-Previously, Chris has been the Executive Director of the Greater Pittsburgh Community Food Bank, the Vice President of Member Support for Feeding America, and he has served as the Chair of the Board of Directors of National Voluntary Organizations Active in Disaster (NVOAD).
-His work with Feeding America aided countries like Argentina and Israel, and his work with the organization helped these countries develop and maintain successful food banks in vulnerable communities.
+Chris is the Field Services Director for Canada, Europe, and South Asia.
+He brings a career rooted in food banking and community service, with more than 40 years of experience in the field.
+Chris travels extensively and manages food bank capacity building and effectiveness projects, member support, and training activities for his region.
+He also leads GFN’s global New Food Bank Development program, helping establish food banks in countries that do not have them.
+Previously, Chris has been the Executive Director of the Greater Pittsburgh Community Food Bank and the Vice President of Member Support for Feeding America, where he also served as the Chair of the Board of Directors of National Voluntary Organizations Active in Disaster (NVOAD).
+While with Feeding America he assisted local teams in Argentina and Israel with the development and maintenance of successful food banks systems.
 With his experience and career history, Chris helped establish GFN through the expansion of food banking internationally.
 His work with Bob Forney, Bill Rudnick, and others led to the launch of GFN in July of 2006 and the organization he helped create continues to benefit hungry communities all over the world.

 Kurt joined GFN in May 2021 to support GFN’s member food banks and incubator cohorts.
 He brings nearly 40 years of experience in manufacturing and packaging operations, demand and supply planning, food safety, and regulatory compliance.
 Prior to joining GFN, Kurt served as Senior Director of Business Operations and Vice President for Operations for major food manufacturing companies such as ConAgra, Treehouse Foods, and former Kraft Foods units.
 Most recently, Kurt spent four years at the Northern Illinois Food Bank as the Director of Continuous Improvement, where he was responsible for compliance and capacity-building projects.